 - The latency between nodes should be around 10 ms or less.

-We recommended that system users created for Dynatrace Managed have the same UID:GID identifiers on all nodes.
+We recommend that system users created for Dynatrace Managed have the same UID:GID identifiers on all nodes.

 You'll need a dedicated host for Dynatrace Managed installation.
 This host must not run other services that are CPU or memory intensive, or that open ports used by Dynatrace Managed.